Kathryn Whitaker (37)

 Franchesca Cox (TX) is a wife, mom, writer, artist.
 She also gave birth to three beautiful babies, all premature.
 She founded Still Standing Magazine in May of 2012 as a tribute to her first daughter, who passed away after 13 days in the NICU.
 The magazine focuses on inspiring healing and community among bereaved parents.
 You can find her on facebook and her blog.

 Alison (TX) has one child, James.
 He was delivered by emergency c-section at 22 weeks 6 days gestation, he weighed 15oz. and was 10 ½ inches long.
 He endured a 160-day NICU stay with 4 surgeries and multiple complications.
 He is now an active 2 ½ year old who recently spent 6 weeks in the hospital with RSV and pneumonia.
 Due to his prolonged hospital stay Alison resigned her position with ECI and is now a full-time stay at home mom.
-You may connect with her via Twitter, Facebook, her personal blog or email.
+You may connect with her via Facebook at 22w6d, her personal blog, www.22w6d.com, or email, firstname.lastname@example.org.
 She hopes to encourage change in hospital policy so babies born at less than 23 weeks gestation will be given a chance at life.

 Lindsay Franks (2)